HYGIENE AND PROPHYLAXIS

-The fluoride exerts its action by acting either directly on the mineral component of the tooth or on plaque bacteria.
-The use of fluoride gel with equipment that allows us to fix the fluoride on the surface of the enamel is generally recommended for patients with a high risk of caries.
-Fluoride-releasing reconstruction materials have also been introduced into the practice (compomer, glass ionomer cements), that are particularly suitable for conservative treatments (fillings) in decayed deciduous teeth, especially for patients with a high risk of caries.
+The fluoride exerts its action acting directly on the mineral component of the tooth and on bacteria of the plaque.
+The use of fluoride gel (fixed on the surface of the enamel using special equipment) is generally recommended for patients with a high risk of caries.

 Topical application of antiseptic agents

-Consists in the application of antiseptic and/or antibiotic substances, indicated for periodontal diseases (of gums) or after surgery to promote healing or to prevent the growth of bacteria.
+It consists of applying antiseptic and/or antibiotic substances, indicated for periodontal diseases or after surgery to facilitate healing or to prevent the growth of bacteria.

-In order to lighten the colour shade of your teeth it is possible to use peroxide based products (hydrogen peroxide or carbamide), which have an oxidant action and whiten even the more yellowed teeth, or remove those white stains sometimes present especially on the front incisors.
-This gel applied on the teeth is exposed to a halogen beam that activates a chemical reaction that favours the penetration of the peroxide through the enamel prisms.
+In order to lighten the colour shade of your teeth it is possible to use products based on peroxide, which have an oxidant action and can whiten even the most yellowed teeth, or remove those white stains sometimes present especially on the front incisors.
+A gel is applied on the teeth and then exposed to a laser light that activates a chemical reaction which facilitates the penetration of the peroxide through the enamel prisms.

-A procedure that is recommended in order to preserve teeth, milk-teeth and not only, against the formation of cariogenic processes.
-A slow-release fluoride liquid resin is applied to the grooves of the premolars and molars which protects the enamel from future caries.
-It is a very useful active and mechanic form of prevention against the risk of dental caries.
+It is a procedure recommended in order to preserve teeth, especially milk-teeth, against the formation of carious processes.
+A slow-release fluoride liquid resin is applied to the grooves of the premolars and molars: this protects the enamel from future caries.
+It is a very useful form of active and mechanic prevention against the risk of dental caries.

-Sub-gingival calculus removal at the level of periodontal pockets; it can be performed with local anaesthesia.
+It is the removal of sub-gingival tartar at the level of periodontal pockets; it can be performed with local anaesthesia.

-Similar to the previous procedure, but performed doing a flap and moving the soft tissue away from the residual bone.
-This operation is required when the periodontal pockets reach a certain depth that prevents the complete cleaning using the previous methods.
-It is a surgical procedure and as such, it must be performed by a dentist who is appropriately trained for this treatment.
+Similar to the previous procedure, but performed moving the soft tissue from the underlying bone.
+This operation is required when the periodontal pockets reach a certain depth that impedes the complete cleaning using the previous methods.
+It is a surgical procedure and it must be performed by a dentist who is appropriately trained for this treatment.